Poll: In To Ride Upon Svadilfari, what pairing(s) would you prefer for Hermione? Vote Now!

-Author has written 15 stories for Naruto, Harry Potter, Final Fantasy VII, Inuyasha, and Thor.
+Author has written 17 stories for Naruto, Harry Potter, Final Fantasy VII, Inuyasha, Mass Effect, and Thor.

-Against my better judgment but in the interest of at least resting assured that you have some idea of what Harry looks like in his between-form, you can see the concept art for TRuS.
+Against my better judgment but in the interest of at least resting assured that you have some idea of what Harry looks like in his between-form, you can see the concept art for TRuS here.
 I know its bad and it isn't likely to ever get better, but my medium is words.
+As of 3/22, there's also a new concept sketch on my Deviant profile--it's under scraps and not gallery.
+But if you want to see a rendering of Hermione and Harry done by someone with actual talent, check out ice-vixen-x's version.

 I'd like to extent a special thanks to the reviewers who have supported To Ride Upon Svadilfari's focus on Hermione's point of view, though this story actually spends more time in the POVs of other characters than in any other story I've written, which has been interesting because I have to be ready to invest myself into a worldview and grasp of the facts that might not agree with the character whose head we inhabited in the previous chapter.
 I don't read Harry-centric fiction beyond the actual books, but I have seen summaries and reviews of some of the stories that were admittedly less than flattering.
 I don't mean to imply that there aren't wonderful Harry-centric fics out there, but from what I've seen, the writers sometimes dare to venture where I would fear to tread.
 Or, at least, to seriously incorporate into the storyline, though I teased it awfully in Five Kingdoms.